Cardiopulmonary Resuscitation: A Study Guide for CPR/AED Class

 Why is it important to push hard and fast?

 The significance of pushing hard and fast during chest compressions lies in the need to generate sufficient blood flow.
 Rapid and forceful compressions help maintain circulation, delivering oxygen-rich blood to vital organs and tissues.
 This vigorous approach is vital for increasing the likelihood of a successful outcome in cardiac arrest situations.
-The emphasis on speed and depth is based on current medical guidelines that highlight the importance of these factors in effective cardiopulmonary resuscitation (CPR).
+The emphasis on speed and depth is based on CPR guidelines 2023 that highlight the importance of these factors in effective cardiopulmonary resuscitation (CPR).

 How do you know that your breaths are getting into the victim?